How do I leave a gift in my will?

 Registered Charity No:1163422

-The Remember A Charity website provides further information on writing a Will including why a Will is so important, factors you should consider, steps to take and an explanation of terms you might come across.
+We have joined the The Remember A Charity campaign to be able to provide further information on writing a Will including why a Will is so important, factors you should consider, steps to take and an explanation of terms you might come across.

 The South West Coast Path Association is unable to give legal advice about leaving a gift in your Will.